DeadlySystem/ninspect/README.md

 - kernel.img: The raw kernel image.
 To be provided by you, or alternatively provide the key-file found within it.
 - key-file: The decryption key for the rootfs partition.
 - boot.bin: The boot partition extracted from logical.bin.
 - data.bin: The data partition extracted from logical.bin.
+It contains your savegames and the configuration.
 - private.bin: The private partition extracted from logical.bin.
 Usually all 0xFF.
 - rootfs.bin: The encrypted rootfs partition extracted from logical.bin.
 - UDISK.bin: The UDISK partition extracted from logical.bin.
 Usually zero-size.
 - rootfs.hsqs: The decrypted rootfs partition.
+It contains the game ROMs, the emulator binary and more.
+This is a SquashFS image which can also be extracted with 7-Zip, for example.

 ##### Why does the container run in privileged mode?

 Because the decryption relies on loopback device functionality provided by the docker host.

-##### What else is in the NAND?
+##### What else is in the NAND dump?

 - 0x100000 through 0x18BFFF: uboot
 - 0x600000 through 0x8B2000: kernel